ysqys/ysqys/README.md

-I’m ysqys and I do not function
+I’m ysqys (pronounced "iss-kiss", long story) and I do not function

 that is not a programming joke, I do not do things